 Chew on this for a minute: just by glancing inside your mouth, your dentist can tell you a number of things that may be news to you and your doctor!
-Surprising as it may sound, your oral health can speak volumes about the rest of your body, and something as simple as a routine dental checkup can benefit your health and wallet big time.
+Surprising as it may sound, your oral health can speak volumes about the rest of your body.
+Something as simple as a routine dental checkup can benefit your health and wallet big time.
 From harmful habits to life-threatening diseases, find out what clues your mouth can provide about your wellbeing.

 The Presence of Disease

 In addition to gum problems, other oral matters are also telling.
 Tooth loss, for instance, has commonly been linked with both osteoporosis and Alzheimer’s.
-And lesions of the throat occur often in individuals suffering from HIV or AIDS.
-Last but not least, a dental exam can detect both oral and throat cancer, which typically present themselves via sores or patches that don’t go away.
+Lesions of the throat occur often in individuals suffering from HIV or AIDS.
+Last but not least, a dental exam can detect both oral and throat cancer.
+They typically present themselves via sores or patches that don’t go away.
 Suffice it to say, dental checkups can prove themselves invaluable when it comes to early detection of life-threatening health conditions.

 Incompatibility With Certain Medications